ihcsim/promdump/README.md

 import the data into a local test instance, I will need at least the same amount of disk space.

-promdump is a tool that can be used to dump Prometheus samples that fall within a certain time range.
+promdump is a tool that can be used to dump Prometheus metric samples within a time range.

-It is different from the `promtool tsdb dump` command as its output can be copied over to another Prometheus instance.
+It is different from the `promtool tsdb dump` command in such a way that its output can be re-used in another Prometheus instance.
 See this [issue](https://github.com/prometheus/prometheus/issues/8281) for an in-depth discussion on the limitation on the output of `promtool tsdb dump`.